Dr. Christine Kern is looking for students to get research experience at the Department of Regenerative Medicine and Cell Biology at MUSC.

 - The benefits: Hands-on exposure, a certificate of completion from MUSC, opportunity to publicly present research to a group of residents and physicians.

-- Program timeline: This program will last for 10 weeks over the summer.
+- Program timeline: This program will last 15 weeks with opportunities during both the Fall ’23 and Spring ’24 semester.
 There’s a minimum time commitment of one day a week, though scheduling is flexible.

 Great Fit For: Pre-med students / Aspiring neurosurgeons / Future medical researchers